DIY Advent Tea Calendars

 - Craft Paper (I already had mine in my craft supply, but you can purchase Holiday Craft paper packs at Hobby Lobby for around $8 on sale.)

 - Heart Seals – $14.19 (This was for 500 seals that I thought I could use on other craft projects.
-Not a good buy, especially when the seals didn’t work on the cardstock paper.)
+Not a good buy, especially when the seals didn’t work on the cardstock paper.
+See more on this below.)

 - Clothespins – $1.99 ea (2)